 In fact, you are brilliant in more ways than you can imagine.
 You’ve made it this far in life and you have so many more years to go.
-So always remember that when you think about pursuing perfection, you are really just setting yourself up for disappointment after disappointment.
+Always remember that when you think about pursuing perfection, you are really just setting yourself up for disappointment after disappointment.

-So if you’re ever in doubt, just remember a voice that believes in you and knows that no matter what happens, you’ll be fine!
+If you’re ever in doubt, just remember a voice that believes in you and knows that no matter what happens, you’ll be fine.
 You always pull through and in the future, you’ll pull through again.

-So during those challenging times, you don’t have to stress so much because things are what they are.
-And So What if they don’t pan out.
+During those challenging times, you don’t have to stress so much because things are what they are.
+What if they don’t pan out?
 If that happens, there was probably nothing you could do anyway.